tomtomjhj/init.vim/notes.md

 So `feedkeys.call` is somehow failing during execution???

 ## :G blame scrollbind
-affected by the cursor of the other window displaying the same buffer
+* affected by the cursor of the other window displaying the same buffer
+* when blaming in diff mode, the blame window doesn't get filler lines inserted in the main window

 ## botright split window size
 * botright split changes height of existing window even if it's winfixheight